SENIOR EXECUTIVE CABINET

 Dean of Academic Affairs

-Dr. Clavell is a fan of the game of baseball, with his favorite teams being the Arizona Diamondbacks and NY Mets.
-In addition, he enjoys music, cooking, reading and spending as much time as he can with his family.
+Dr. Clavell is a fan of the game of baseball, with his favorite team being the Arizona Diamondbacks.
+Also, he enjoys music, cooking, reading, and spending as much time as he can with his family.

 Dean of Students

 Dr. Peter Dryer was named the Athletic Director of Arizona Christian University in May 2019.
 He earned a PhD in Leadership specializing in Sport Administration from Concordia University Chicago in 2018.